reymon359/gatsby-personal-site/content/posts/basic-tips-for-amateur-star-photography/index.md

 ## Conclusion

-To capture the stars you should **set the aperture to the minimum to not get blurry images.** Then experiment with the ISO and Shutter speed.
+To capture the stars you should **set the aperture (if your device allows you) to the minimum to not get blurry images.** Then experiment with the ISO and Shutter speed.
 Remember that if you increase the ISO although you will have to wait for less, it will have more noise.
 Therefore, **the best approach is to increase the shutter speed (time taking the shot) to get the most quantity of light without noise.**

 Here is an example where the first picture has a higher ISO (8000) and was taken with a shutter speed of 1 second and another where the ISO is lower (800), and a shutter speed of 15 seconds.
 You can see that there is more noise (grain) in the first one.